Photo by Syda Productions / Shutterstock.com

-That’s why your out-of-town visitors likely turn to you for advice long before they arrive in your town.
-Sure it’s fun to help friends and family find often-overlooked sites, but why stop there?
+That’s why your out-of-town family or friends likely turn to you for advice before they visit your area.
+Sure, it’s fun to help loved ones find often-overlooked sites and activities, but why stop there?

 You can turn your knowledge about your town into extra cash as a tour guide for other visitors.